Work with Us

 -

-The Waldorf School of Philadelphia is searching for a First Grade Class Teacher to start September 2026.
+The Waldorf School of Philadelphia is searching for a Second Grade Class Teacher to start September 2026.

 If you are a flexible, enthusiastic teacher who wishes to participate wholeheartedly in the life of the school, we would like to hear from you.
 To join our team of teaching staff you will have a BA, be fully trained in Waldorf Education, or on your way to becoming fully qualified, and you’ll have a history of collegial work, parent education, and communication.
 You may wish to know that our school actively encourages and supports professional development through mentoring support and attending courses and conferences.